 Many of these houses had a street facing store front and a river facing loading and unloading opening to get the merchandise from the river boats.
 This is why the promenade where most tourists wander at night is so narrow and the house facades so close to the water.

-Looking for accommodation options in Hoi An?
+Further reading: Looking for accommodation options in Hoi An?
 Check out where I stayed, in Lang Co, the perfect luxury resort to explore Hoi An, Hue and My Son.
+As well as other luxe stays in Central Vietnam.
+You can also see some of the best beaches in Vietnam explore to in this article.